parkertheplank/ECEN4024-SAM-Automation/README.md

 This repo has many folders.
 For the critical files and folders there will be additional READMEs.
 Those will be the most important to read.
 Here's a short explanation of the folders and files present.

-*masterSAM - The most important folder.
+ * masterSAM - The most important folder.
 This holds the fully functional automated program.
 Th
+ * dfgds
+ * sdfg

 ## Running The Code